rushdina/scrimba-unit-converter-rush/README.md

 - JavaScript (ES6)

 ## 🚀 Features
-- Converts **length 📏, volume 🧪, and mass ⚖️** between metric and imperial units.
-- Generates all conversions when the user clicks **Convert**.
+- Users can enter a number to convert it across multiple units in real-time.
-   - Length: meters ↔ feet
+- Length conversions between meters and feet are calculated dynamically.
-   - Volume: liters ↔ gallons
+- Volume conversions between liters and gallons are calculated dynamically.
-   - Mass: kilograms ↔ pounds
+- Mass conversions between kilograms and pounds are calculated dynamically.
+- Input validation prevents invalid entries and alerts the user.
-- Rounds numbers down to **three decimal places** for easy reading.
+- Conversion results are displayed clearly in the DOM for easy reading.
-- Interactive and responsive UI.

 ## 🧠 What I Learned / Process
-- Practiced **DOM manipulation** and event handling in JavaScript.
+- Practiced reading values from user input and updating the DOM dynamically.
+- Learned to organize reusable functions for calculations (`convertUnits`) and rendering (`displayConversions`).
 - Learned how to **format numbers** and handle rounding using `toFixed()`.
-- Applied a **modular approach** with constants and reusable functions for cleaner code.
+- Implemented basic input validation with `isNaN` to handle user errors gracefully.

 ## 💡 Future Improvements
-- Add a **dark mode toggle** for better UX.
-- Allow **real-time conversion** as users type.
+- Add more unit categories (temperature, speed, time, etc.).
+- Allow live conversion while typing (instead of clicking a button).
 - Add **input validation and error messages** for invalid entries.
-- Enhance accessibility (aria labels, keyboard navigation).

 ## 🖼️ Preview